nf-core/pixelator/docs/output.md

 ### Quality control

-Quality control is performed using `pixelator single-cell preqc` and pixelator single-cell adapterqc`.
+Quality control is performed using `pixelator single-cell preqc` and `pixelator single-cell adapterqc`.
-`preqc`used`fastp`internally.`adapterqc`will use`cutadapt` internally.

 The preqc stage performs QC and quality filtering of the raw sequencing data.
 It also generates a QC report in HTML and JSON formats.
-It saves processed reads as well as reads that were discarded (too short. too many Ns , too low quality, ...).
+It saves processed reads as well as reads that were discarded (i.e. were too short, had too many Ns, or too low quality, etc).
+Internally `preqc` uses [Fastp](https://github.com/OpenGene/fastp), and `adapterqc` used [Cutadapt](https://cutadapt.readthedocs.io/en/stable/)

-The `adapterqc` stage performs a sanity check on the presence and correctness of the PBS1/2 sequences.
+The `adapterqc` stage checks for the presence and correctness of the pixel binding sequences.
 It also generates a QC report in JSON format.
-It saves processed reads as well as discarded reads (no match to PBS1/2).
+It saves processed reads as well as discarded reads (i.e. reads that did not have a match for both pixel binding sequences).

 <details markdown="1">
 <summary>Output files</summary>